 Drought Makes For Less Colorful Fall (Cornell Blog)

 Have you noticed browning or very early defoliation of roadside trees?
 It could be locust leaf miner (Michigan State University).

 Here is an interesting article written by Peter Del Tredici: Nature Abhors a Garden

 Check out 'All-American Selections' for award winning varieties of fruits, vegetables and perennials.

 United States Department of Agriculture (USDA) Find out what hardiness zone your are in by clicking on Plant Hardiness Zone Map.
 According to this map Hopewell Junction is in zone 6A (-10 to -5 F) which has changed over the years it use to be 5B.

-Here is an article that explains the importance of testing your soil.
+Here is an article posted by National Garden Association that explains the importance of testing your soil.

-Sarah Hulick and Lori Brewer's Selected List of Vegetable Varieties for Gardeners in New York State 2013.
+Sarah Hulick and Lori Brewer's Selected List of Vegetable Varieties for Gardeners in New York State 2014 (PDF).
 They are from the Horticulture Department of Cornell Univerisity.

 Here is a link for Cornell University Vegetable MD Online in case you have problems with disease in your garden.